Seahawks notes: Nick Bellore’s Pro Bowl nod symbolizes Seattle’s special teams prowess; Jarran Reed misses another practice

 “It’s just fun to kind of use someone like DK for his prowess of social media abilities and Photoshop my face on there to kind of steal some of his thunder,’’ Bellore said with a smile during a Zoom session with media Thursday.

-And when the Pro Bowl announcements were made Monday, Bellore heard his name for the first time in his 10-year career, making it as the NFC’s special teams player.
-The honor put a fitting capper to a season when he has quietly been one of the biggest reasons Seattle’s special teams have been as good as any in the NFL and a key factor in the team’s 10-4 record.
+And when the Pro Bowl announcements were made Monday, Bellore heard his name for the first time in his 10-year career, earning a place as on the NFC team as a special teams player.
+The honor put a fitting cap on a season that has seen Bellore quietly become one of the biggest reasons for the Seahawks’ special teams success and a key reason for their 10-4 record.

-“It’s just great recognition for a hard-working dude that has earned it every step of the way by being a tough guy and smart guy and being very competitive,’’ said coach Pete Carroll.
+“It’s just great recognition for a hardworking dude that has earned it every step of the way by being a tough guy and smart guy and being very competitive,’’ said coach Pete Carroll.

 More than any tweet, what mostly earned the 31-year-old Bellore the votes he received from fans, players and coaches are his 12 tackles on special teams, nine of which are solo, tied for third-most in the NFL.

-It’s what Seattle hoped for when the team signed Bellore to a two-year contract in 2019, an offseason when the Seahawks made revamping their special teams units something of a priority in the wake of a couple of seasons of somewhat spotty play in that department.
+It’s what Seattle hoped for when the team signed Bellore to a two-year contract in 2019, an offseason when the Seahawks prioritized their special teams units after spotty play in that department in previous years.

-Seattle drafted a number of players in 2019 who have become key cogs of the special teams units, such as linebackers Cody Barton (who is actually tied with Bellore in tackles with 12) and Ben Burr-Kirven, defensive back Ugo Amadi and running back Travis Homer (as well as Marquise Blair, who has been out with a knee injury this season since the second game of the year).
+Seattle drafted a number of players in 2019 who have become key cogs of the special teams units, such as linebackers Cody Barton (who is tied with Bellore in tackles with 12) and Ben Burr-Kirven, defensive back Ugo Amadi and running back Travis Homer (as well as Marquise Blair, who has been out with a knee injury this season since the second game of the year).

-But the Seahawks knew they needed some veteran leadership on the special teams, as well, and sought out Bellore, who has always been a special teams standout, and had been a linebacker for most of his career with the Jets and 49ers before moving to fullback with the Lions in 2017.
+But the Seahawks knew they needed some veteran leadership on special teams, as well, and sought out Bellore, who has always been a special teams standout, and had been a linebacker for most of his career with the Jets and 49ers before moving to fullback with the Lions in 2017.

 Seattle has always had a fullback on its roster during the Carroll era, and it can be tempting to look at the offensive contribution of that position at times and wonder why.
-But that spot has also always been counted on to be a core special team player — recall the impact Derrick Coleman made during the Super Bowl years.
+But that spot has also always required a core special team player — recall the impact Derrick Coleman made during the Super Bowl years.

 While Bellore has played just 31 offensive snaps this year, his 249 on special teams are tied for the second-most and the most of any offensive player, snaps that teams have to spread out over various position groups for roster construction reasons.